New-style Indonesian leader takes on world's oldest profession

 LIFE IN DOLLY

 Gang Dolly ("Dolly Alley"), as it's known locally, occupies a residential area.
-At dusk, the call to prayer from a neighbourhood mosque is drowned out by music booming from competing brothels.
+At dusk, the call to prayer from a neighborhood mosque is drowned out by music booming from competing brothels.

 Its narrow streets are grim but bustling.
 Pimps wave down passing men into smoky rooms where young woman sit in glassed-off areas, playing with their cellphones until chosen by a customer.